 - Distance: 657 miles

-Route 61, known as Blues Highway, offers music lovers the chance to listen to live music, explore famous recording studios and visit Graceland, the home of the King of Rock and Roll, Elvis Presley.
-The trip could take several days, but there are various lodging options along the way, including the Peabody Hotel in Memphis, Tenn., which has rooms starting at $251 per night.
+Known as Blues Highway, Route 61 offers music lovers the chance to listen to live music, explore famous recording studios, visit Graceland, the home of Elvis Presley, and ending in The Big Easy.
+The trip could take several days, and there are various lodging options along the way, including the Peabody Hotel in Memphis, Tennessee, which has rooms starting at $245 per night.
 It also has ducks — yes, ducks — that march to the lobby fountain twice a day.

 - Distance: 180 miles

-- Starting point: Grand Canyon National Park (North Rim), Ariz.
+- Starting point: Grand Canyon National Park (North Rim), Arizona

 - Ending point: Moab, Utah